 We are an APA-accredited doctoral internship program (APPIC member #127211).
 We seek high-energy individuals who are open to learning, able to balance multiple roles and responsibilities, receptive to feedback, and motivated to develop a wide range of skills that are expected of a health service psychologist.

-In order to be considered for our training program, applications must be received by November 21st each year.
-If you anticipate having difficulty meeting this deadline due to an unexpected life event, please contact firstname.lastname@example.org.
+In order to be considered for our training program, applications must be received by November 21 at 11:59 p.m.
+EST each year.
+If you anticipate having difficulty meeting this deadline due to an unexpected life event, please contact email@example.com.

 Qualifications of Applicants

 To be eligible for internship at CAPS, applicants must be enrolled in an APA-accredited doctoral program in either counseling or clinical psychology and should provide documentation on their AAPI that they have professional experience at the practicum level that is consistent with the training goals and objectives of CAPS.
 Beyond this, we also require the following qualifications: